Zach Dorminey

 Background

-I am from Morgantown, West Virginia where I grew up and went to college at West Virginia University (WVU).
+I am from Morgantown, West Virginia where I grew up and attended West Virginia University (WVU).
 I graduated from WVU with a BS in Civil Engineering and worked for about 2 years in the industry.
 After exploring some opportunities in geography, I decided to go back to school and pursue in-depth quantitative methods in geography.
+This past summer, upon successful defense of my thesis “A Multi-Metric Approach to Fay-Herriot Small Area Estimation of Forests”, I graduated with an MS in Geography.

 Research